 If you decide you want a cofounder, the next step is finding one.
 Look within your own network first.
 Choosing someone you already know, or whom your connections can vouch for, is much less risky than a stranger.

 This concept works in reverse as well: You’ve also got a better shot of convincing them to join you if they’re a first or second-degree connection.

 Suggested Reading: How to Gain Financial Freedom?
 Autonomy Is What You Want

 Suggested Reading: How Do You Make Money from Stocks?
 Different Approaches

 You should spend money to earn money.
 Hence, to fund your new business, consider the options given below:

 Many entrepreneurs depend on family/friends for the first investment.
 This is typically called “seed funding.”
-You may give a stake in your business in exchange for funding.
-E.g., your cousin gets 5% of the business after lending you $12,000.
+You may provide a stake in your business in exchange for funding.
+For example, your cousin gets 5% of the business after lending you $12,000.
 Or you can even ask for donations and personal loans.

 Many companies do not provide quality.
 So, it’s possible you may not find anything.
 But, it’s worth a try.

 Fundable, Indiegogo, Kickstarter, GoFundMe plus many other crowdfunding mediums help you gain funding via an online campaign.